hegner/PM4hep/README.md

 ### Factory aliases

-Together with the simple usage described above, the Gaudi Plugin Service allows you to give to use aliases to refer to the plug-in class.
+Together with the simple usage described above, the PM4hep Plugin Service allows you to give to use aliases to refer to the plug-in class.
 For example, for a templated plug-in class you may have: